 As we’ve seen with theme parks and restaurants, ski resorts implemented enhanced cleaning and disinfecting.
 The gondola cabins are disinfected daily.
 Employees will frequently clean and disinfect all high-touch surfaces with EPA-approved products that kill the COVID-19 virus.

 Ski School Protocols

 Group and private lessons are offered this year, including lessons for younger kids.
 The ski school limits all class sizes to six people.
 All participants undergo an online self-health screening (and sign a COVID-19 waiver) prior to participating in lessons.
 Instructors also undergo daily health screenings.

 We always recommend making advance lesson reservations to save money and to ensure availability.
 Purchase all ski lessons in advance — no walk-up, day-of lessons are available.
 All sign-ups have to be online or through the EpicMix app.

-Be aware that booking lodging does not guarantee mountain access.
-You have to have a dated lift ticket or a pass reservation to ski.
 If you are flying to the mountains, be sure to find out your airline’s cancellation policies before flying.
 We have more tips for flying with skis and on ways to save when flying to Colorado, flying to Lake Tahoe or flying to Utah.

 Non-Skiers in Your Party